 Add a Psychologist to your practice.
-Using our empirically based assessment tool will provide you with an efficient method to screen and assess prospective patients that are considering surgery.
+Using our empirically based digital assessment tool will provide you with an efficient method to screen and assess prospective patients that are considering surgery.

 The PACSS was developed by PhD qualified psychologists, researchers and statisticians.
 We create innovative valid assessments and surveys that are personally designed for key markets, rather than applying a generic approach.
 We have the unique ability to understand human behaviour and we measure, measure, measure.
 We can help you understand people better and increase your ability to predict human behaviour.